UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-model-and-deploy.md

 Click on the "Artifact Templates" button and search for the created artifact template name.
 Open the files tab and upload the provided artifact template. <!-- TODO provide an artifact template (download link?) -->
+Use the "Dateien Auswählen" button on the left or the file drop area to upload the zip file.
 (Alternatively build the artifact template from source by zipping the build output [only the loose files and not a folder in a zip!] of a production build of the [QHAna-UI](https://github.com/UST-QuAntiL/qhana-ui#build).)

 ![qhana frontend deployment artifact file upload](./images/da-template-files-tab.png)